 The following guidelines are followed when students are reassigned for the purpose of consolidation:

-Consolidation period begins the Monday of the second week of October for the fall semester and the Monday of the third week of January for the spring semester.
+Consolidation period begins on Monday of the fifth week of the fall semester and on Monday of the third week of the spring semester.
 Prior to consolidation, resident students needing roommates are encouraged to be proactive in finding their own roommates.

 Students opting to fill their vacancy will be offered assistance by the Office of Residence Life.
 In cases where reasonable effort has not been made by the remaining resident to find a roommate, move to another room, or accept an assigned roommate, the remaining resident student may be charged the premium room rate.